blackboard/anthologydevdocs/docs/archive/b2/resources/preparing-for-saas-and-new-learn-versions.md

 **The following sections list requirements that must be met for a B2 to function in a SaaS environment**.
 For example, your B2 must be compiled with Java 8, the database may be Postgres so the best practice is to use Schema.xml, the shared content must be accessed as described below, etc. Many of these are also requirements for a B2 to function on Learn Q2 2016 (3000.x.x) and Q4 2016 (3100.x.x).
 The best practice is to code to meet all of these requirements, then your B2 will function on SaaS, Managed Hosted, and Self Hosted systems.

 **\*Note:** Building Blocks cannot surface content in an Ultra course, **ever**.
 B2s meant designed to work with Original Experience courses can continue to work in SaaS, provided they meet the requirements documented here.
-Ultra Courses surface content from the Content Market - which are built on Partner Cloud, or the LTI standard & Blackboard Learn REST APIs.
+Ultra Courses surface content from the Content Market - which are built on Partner Cloud, or the LTI standard & Blackboard LMS REST APIs.

 ## APIs